david618/websats/README.md

 I got http working; have not tried to configure https yet.

+I also noted an issue with the Tomcat version I was using.
+The Stream Service would fail if more than one client subscribed to the stream.
+I changed to [Glassfish](https://glassfish.java.net/) or [Jetty](http://www.eclipse.org/jetty/download.html) and I did not have this problem.
+I think the latest version of Tomcat works too.

 ## Configure WebSocket for ArcGIS

 Added a servlet SatStream.java which returns a schema which is expected for the Esri Javascript Client.